Getting Started

 There are three inter-related workflows you’ll use to:

-1. Sign on to the admin console for your PingOne environment, create an admin-level Worker app, and assign roles to the Worker app.
+Task 1: Sign on to the admin console for your PingOne environment, create an admin-level Worker app, and assign roles to the Worker app.
 This is the only workflow for which you’ll use the admin console.
-The remaining workflows use only the PingOne APIs.
+The remaining workflows use the PingOne APIs.

-2. Create and initially configure a new test environment.
+Task 2: Create and initially configure a new test environment and test user.

-3. As part of the workflow to create a new environment, you’ll get an admin access token (a JSON Web Token) for the Worker app you created.
-This access token gives the Worker app the necessary permissions to call any of the PingOne APIs.
+As part of the workflow to create a new environment, you’ll get an admin access token (a JSON Web Token) with permissions to call any of the PingOne APIs.

 The Postman choice